Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Capture the legacy web pages as items into the menu

 You can embed the ordinary page processed by the ESP8266WebServer request handler as an item into the AutoConnect menu.
-AutoConnect allows capturing the legacy web pages for ESP8266WebServer or WebServer of ESP32 and extends the menu containing these items, also Sketch can embed the legacy pages using the [*AutoConnect::append*](api.md#append) function.
+AutoConnect can capture the legacy web pages for ESP8266WebServer or WebServer of ESP32 and extends the menu containing these items.

-To process a web page using the ESP8266WebServer class (The WebServer class for ESP32), you usually register a handler with URI by the `on` function.
-The [*AutoConnect::append*](api.md#append) function creates internally an [**AutoConnectAux**](acintro.md) depended on its URI and integrates into the menu.
+In ordinary, the Sketch registers the request handler for the page depending on URI using the [ESP8266WebServer::on](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer#client-request-handlers) function.
+AutoConnect allows Sketch to bundle the registered legacy page into a menu. the Sketch is able to include its URI to a menu item using [*AutoConnect::append*](api.md#append) function that creates internally an [**AutoConnectAux**](acintro.md) depended on its URI and integrates into the menu.

 The following code has a mixture of both AutoConnectAux and the legacy web page.
-An AutoConnectAux page is menued automatically with the [*AutoConnect::join*](api.md#join) or [*AutoConnect::load*](api.md#load) function, and a legacy page is integrated by the [*AutoConnect::append*](api.md#append) function.
+An AutoConnectAux page is menued automatically with the [*AutoConnect::join*](api.md#join) or [*AutoConnect::load*](api.md#load) function.
+Similarly, a legacy page is integrated by the [*AutoConnect::append*](api.md#append) function.

 ```cpp hl_lines="26 35"
 #include <ESP8266WiFi.h>